-The following is a list of potential plant species of conservation concern (SCC) were derived from current literature for vegetation found in the area as well as the international IUCN Red Data List, the South African Red Data List, DAFF protected trees and PNCO.
+The following is a list of potential plant species of conservation concern (SCC) derived from current literature for vegetation found in the area as well as the international IUCN Red Data List, the South African Red Data List, DAFF protected trees and the PNCO.
+The results are summarised in Table 4.2.